Brunsvigia radulosa

 Photographer: Thabo Maphisa

-The species distribution is widespread, mainly in the eastern and central South African grassland.
+The species distribution is widespread in southern Africa, mainly in the eastern and central parts of South African.
 The only province in which the species is not recorded is Limpopo.
-The plants are also found in Lesotho, Swaziland and southern Botswana.
+It is also found in Lesotho, Swaziland and southern Botswana.

 The habitat is open grassland in the summer rainfall region, sometimes in rocky places.
-The habitat population is deemed of least concern early in the twenty first century (Duncan, et al, 2016; Pooley, 1998; iNaturalist; www.redlist.sanbi.org).
+The plants appear solitary or in colonies varying in size.
+The habitat population is deemed of least concern early in the twenty first century (Duncan, et al, 2016; Pooley, 1998; iNaturalist; http://redlist.sanbi.org).